 Start by getting clear on your total debt.
-Collect your most recent credit card statements and make a list of your credit cards and important details like your balance and interest rate.
+Collect your most recent credit card statements and make a list of your credit cards and important details such as your balance and interest rate.

 We’ve made a simple Google Sheets spreadsheet to help you do this.

 Adjusting your spending is critical to paying off your credit card debt.
 The more money you have available to put toward your debt, the more effective your plan will be.
 Look to cut back on non-essential spending, lower your monthly bills, and manage your budget effectively.